arctic-pot/pot-launcher/README.md

 Used UI framework of Material UI

+### Privacy

+Privacy is your right.
+We will defend that right for you.
+Pot Launcher used AEC and two-factors of hash with salt for encrypt your access token, with a password set by your own, which is encrypted with SHA-224 and salt.
+The decrypt token will be destroyed when you exit the launcher.

+All salt used for encryption have 48 characters.
+Each character is randomly selected from all ASCII characters excluding space, backslash and double quote.

+### Storage

+We don't storage your account file and your launcher in the same directory.
+Which means that your account data will be kept after you uninstall the launcher.

 ## Disclaimers

 Pot Launcher is an opensource project made by TechPot Studio and licensed under MIT License.